tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 The object version of `$save()` saves the object it's chained to.
 The array version saves an object's _record_ but doesn't objects.
 The saved record then updates the object so the object gets saved, if you set all this up correctly.
 More on this later.

+### Arrays Don't Work Well With Multiple Users

+If you're building an app that multiple users will be using simultaneously, with each user's data sharing instantly to the other users, avoid using arrays for data that will be concurrently edited.
+As users simultaneously add elements to or drop elements from an array the indices can get messed up.
+The Firebase team has some [advice on avoiding problems with concurrent editing of arrays](https://www.firebase.com/blog/2014-04-28-best-practices-arrays-in-firebase.html), such as using `$save()` instead of `$remove()` and using keys instead of indices.

+### Firebase Limitations

+Firebase has [limitations](https://www.firebase.com/docs/web/guide/understanding-data.html) on big data, including 32 layers of nesting child nodes and files no bigger then 10 MB.

 ## Setting Up Your Firebase App

 This section presents the "boilerplate" for setting up your app to use Firebase.

 ### Open a Firebase Account

 If you haven't already, [sign up for a free Firebase account](https://www.firebase.com/) and create an app.
+Follow the instructions for installing stuff on your command line (CLI).
+The next subsections are just the check that you followed the online instructions, i.e., if there's a discrepancy rely on the official Firebase instructions.

-### Install Firebase Tools
+#### Install Firebase Tools

 Follow the instructions to install ```firebase-tools``` from your command line (CLI):